Cleveland Program History

 The program eventually transitioned to a master-level graduated program in 1987, a decision made to ensure the program graduated competitive anesthesiologist assistants who could contribute to the care team and who had mastered the latest innovations in anesthesia and patient care.

 Traditionally, the Master of Science in Anesthesia Program at Case Western Reserve University has allowed students both vertical mobility toward a medical degree and lateral mobility into other areas requiring training in biomedical equipment and physiologic measurement.

-The Cleveland location of the Master of Science in Anesthesia Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Accreditation Review Committee for the Anesthesiologist Assistant (ARC-AA).
-The current status is accredited.
+The Cleveland location of the Master of Science in Anesthesia Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Accreditation Review Committee for the Anesthesiologist Assitant (ARC - AA).

 The next review will take place in 2032.